 After lunch, I walked back to Crissy Field, while Inna waited for my message.
 If the wind was unfavorable, I would return to Chestnut Street, and we would continue exploring San Francisco together.

-I rigged the following gear:
+I rigged the following wing foiling gear:

-- Duotone 5.0m SLS wing
+- Duotone Slick SLS 5.0 wing

 - Armstrong 1250cm front foil